-The Town adopts an annual appropriated budget for its general fund.
-A budgetary comparison statement has been provided for the general fund to demonstrate compliance with this budget.
+The Town adopts an annual appropriated budget for its general fund, victim's assistance fund, and hospitality fund.
+A budgetary comparison statement has been provided for the each of these major funds to demonstrate compliance with this budget.

 Notes to the Financial Statements